samme90s/anewlevel/README.md

 > [!WARNING]
 > Large files such as `.mp4` are not included in the repository.

+## Distribution

+A built version can be found under [**Releases**](https://github.com/samme90s/anewlevel/releases) where the `dist.zip` file contains the production build of the project.

+You can also build the project yourself by following the instructions below.

 ## Get started

 Navigate the [`package.json`](./package.json) file to see the available scripts.